Open carry in the United States: Other federal courts

 Unless otherwise stated, the following courts ruled that carrying a firearm is not reasonable suspicion to detain someone or being armed is not a justifiable reason to frisk someone:

 The Third Circuit issued its ruling in United States v.
 Ubiles (2000), United States v.
 Navedo (2012), and United States v.
 Lewis (2012).

 The Fourth Circuit issued its ruling in United States v.
 Black (2013); however, the decision in United States v.
 Robinson (2017) found that a suspect stopped for a lawful reason can be frisked if the officer reasonably suspects them to be armed, regardless of whether in legal possession or not.

 The Sixth Circuit issued its ruling in Northrup v.
 City of Toledo Police Department (2015).

 The Seventh Circuit issued its ruling in United States v.
 Leo (2015).

 The Ninth Circuit issued its ruling in United States v.
 Brown (2019); however, the decision in United States v.
 Orman (2007) held that a police officer seizing a firearm for safety did not violate the Fourth Amendment.

 The Tenth Circuit issued its ruling in United States v.
 King (1993) and United States v.
 Roch (1993); however, the decision in United States v.
 Rodriguez (2013) found that the presence of a handgun in a waistband is grounds for reasonable suspicion of unlawful carry of a deadly weapon, thus justifying a stop and frisk.

+The Eleventh Circuit issued its ruling in United States v.
+Olson Joseph (2026).

 The District Court of New Mexico issued its ruling in St. John v.
 McColley (2009).